 Psychological Interventions: 150 Meta-Analyses Published in 2011-2013

-I gathered and annotated this list of recent (i.e., published in 2011, 2012, & 2013) meta-analyses of psychological interventions to make it easier for clinicians, researchers, and others to keep abreast of the evolving research:
+I gathered and annotated this list of recent (i.e., published in 2011, 2012, & 2013) meta-analytic studies of psychological interventions to make it easier for clinicians, expert witnesses, researchers, and others to keep abreast of the evolving research:

 Abbass, A., J. Town, et al. (2012).
 "Intensive short-term dynamic psychotherapy: A systematic review and meta-analysis of outcome research."
 Harvard Review of Psychiatry 20(2): 97-108.

 Excerpt: "We found 21 studies (10 controlled, and 11 uncontrolled) reporting the effects of ISTDP [intensive short-term dynamic psychotherapy] in patients with mood, anxiety, personality, and somatic disorders.
 Using the random-effects model, we performed meta-analyses including 13 of these studies and found pre- to post-treatment effect sizes... ranging from 0.84 (interpersonal problems) to 1.51 (depression).
 Post-treatment to follow-up effect sizes suggested that these gains were maintained at follow-up.
 Based on post-treatment effect sizes, ISTDP was significantly more efficacious than control conditions..."